michyhems/HembleMichaelResume/README.md

 A CI/CD pipeline that connects each project repository and the backend.
 A GitHub Actions workflow was initialised in each project, that upon commits to the README.md file, would send a /sync request to the backend and update the content in the database.

+Additionally, both Render and Fly.io are set up to redeploy upon commits to GitHub.

 ### Routing

 A feature of the frontend which switches between the main view (details about me and a list of projects) and a blog post about the projects (pulled from the README.md files of the project repos).
 The routing is implemented through react-router-dom.